radin-ayu/agenticai/website/index.markdown

 ![alt text](imgs/imgs_intro/agenda.png)

 # Domains
-We offer labs across 3 domains:
+We offer the Experience Day curated across 3 domains:

 ## Finance
 Transform your Finance team today.
 Head to the labs to get started.